jajamoo/streamlabs-stripe/README.md

       - `localhost/api/check` : json parameters `{'subscription_id': 'sub_xxxxx', 'skip_month_check':'true_or_false'}`
         - Checks to see if 5 months have passed in the current subscription, and if it has, do a prorated upgrade to the premium.
 If you want to skip the 5 month check, pass in true for the skip_month_check in the JSON request, otherwise pass in a 'false' boolean for skip_month_check to actually check for the 5 months
         - If successful, you'll get a `{"success": true}`
         - Go to the Dashboard and confirm your newly prorated subscription :)
+    - To see the output of the table for that subscription, grab that subscription ID string and put into the `calculateSubscriptionChargesByCustomer()` function as a parameter
+      - Go to `localhost/totals`

 >  * Note: I know I could have used the advance test clock API endpoints outlined here: https://docs.stripe.com/api/test_clocks/advance \